googleinterns/step6-2020/README.md

 them and reach out to the general public for assistance virtually.

-We build for the local and global small businesses around the world that are being affected from the COVID-19 Pandemic.
-We know that this pandemic has affected numerous small businesses and we want to create a platform to support and bridge the community together during this time.
+We build for the local and global small businesses around the world that are being affected by the COVID-19 Pandemic.
+We know that this pandemic has affected numerous small businesses and we want to create a platform to support and unite communities during this difficult time.

-Link to our website: https://cloud-build-step-2020.uc.r.appspot.com/
+Link to our website: https://cloud-build-step-2020.appspot.com/

 ### Authors